AmbientPhone — AP₁ Canon · Ambient OS Reference Implementation

 It is time rendered as color.
 Its hue slowly changes throughout the day, reflecting the current temporal state.

-Long-press on ChronoSense to reveal Aura — a personal presence field layered on top of time.
+Long-press on ChronoSense to reveal Aura — the personal presence field that sits above time.

 Aura is not something you control.
-It is relational residue: what remains of attention and proximity.
+It emerges as relational residue: the reversible trace of attention and proximity.

 Long-press again to return to ChronoSense.
 In this experience the transition may briefly pass through Red, as presence remains available while moving between layers.